Stronghold Archæological Heritage Park

 Public transport: buses: 187 (Korty tenisowe), 122 (Plac Kusocińskiego)

 The stronghold was founded around the 8th century and was definitely destroyed in the second half of the 10th century.
 It is located on a hill, which in the medieval era bordered sea shore or coastal wetlands.
-The preserved fortifications line was formed on a contour similar to quadrangle, about 45x49m.
-It was started along natural ascension and then complemented by a moat dug from the west.
+The preserved fortifications line was formed on a contour similar to quadrangle, measuring roughly 45x49m.
+The fortification followed a natural line of hill edge and then had been complemented by a moat dug from the west.
 Archæologists discovered crafts, animal and freshwater fish bones, outlines of residential buildings (pithouses and dugouts) within the fortifications.
 No evidence of full-height huts has been found.

 Objects on the fortified hill: